RKA2020/Maplet-GutData/README.md

 You can find the codes for the preprocessing part and the full html report in R_Codes folder under the file "STARTING_The_METABOTOOLS_PIPELINE" above

-After preprocessing the data, we performed different statistical analysis (either using maplet codes or R codes)
+After preprocessing the data, we performed different statistical analysis (either using maplet codes or R codes).
 Such tests include: PCA, linear regression for the phenotypes, Chisquare, and others.

 All the codes uded for the statistical analysis can be found in R_Codes folder under the files "Stat_with_maplet"and"Stat_with_R" above